AdamBoley/Project-Beergate/README.md

 #### Delete Review view

-The DeleteReviewView view renders the delete_review page using the delete_review.html template.
+The DeleteReview view renders the delete_review page using the delete_review.html template.
 This view uses the generic Django DeleteView which allows easy deletion of records.
 Once the review has been deleted, the success_url variable redirects the user back to the landing page.

 #### Review Upvote and Review Downvote

 The ReviewUpvote and ReviewDownvote views handle upvoting and downvoting of reviews.
 They are essentially identical, and the core code borrows heavily from the walkthrough project's PostLike view.
-I have made my own additions inside the ELSE blocks of the post methods which make upvotes and downvotes mutually exclusive - that is, a user may either upvote or downvote a review, not both, and if a user has previously upvoted a review, then downvoting it will remove the extant upvote, and vice versa.
+I have made my own additions inside the ELSE blocks of the post methods which makes upvotes and downvotes mutually exclusive - that is, a user may either upvote or downvote a review, not both, and if a user has previously upvoted a review, then downvoting it will remove the extant upvote, and vice versa.
 Once a vote has been applied, the user is redirected back to the review they were voting on.

 ### Reviews Forms